 I reached out to several veterinarians to get their advice on how to handle the most common injuries and scenarios you may find your dog in.

 IMPORTANT: If your dog is severely injured you should contact your vet right away.
-You can also use an online service such as Ask-a-Vet.

 Dr. Joanna Woodnutt, MRCVS suggests, “always call the emergency vet at the earliest opportunity – they’ll be able to give you personalized advice over the phone.
 If possible, get someone else to call and drive you to the vets whilst you continue first aid.
 Remember that dogs in pain can lash out unexpectedly, and even the most placid dog can be a risk”